-Rye, notable for its waterfront, attracts New York families or expatriates who want to be close to Manhattan without experiencing the inconvenience everyday.
+Rye, notable for its waterfront, attracts New York families or expatriates who want to be close to Manhattan without experiencing the inconvenience everyday, and welcomes a well-off population.
 Two National Historic Landmarks are located in the city, as well as historic amusement park Playland.
 With a population of 16,000, the city offers an excellent compromise in terms of quality of life and dynamism.

-New Rochelle, lying on the Long Island Sound, quite urban but with beautiful parks, welcomes a well-off population, young (average age of 37), often liberal professions who likes to enjoy the many shops and ethnic restaurants and gourmets.
-New Rochelle is actually sometimes referred to as the “Home Town”, because of the significant amount of single-family homes and residential development throughout the city.
+New Rochelle, lying on the Long Island Sound, quite urban but with beautiful parks, attracting a young population (average age of 37), often liberal professions who likes to enjoy the many shops and … ethnic and gourmet restaurants.
+New Rochelle is actually sometimes referred to as the “Home Town”, because of the significant amount of single-family homes and residential developments throughout the city.

 Once the preferred location of summer residences for wealthy families from New York City, Mamaroneck remains more affordable in terms of housing nowadays, even though the city is proud of its splendid houses at the edge of the water.
 Mamaroneck has its own cinema, a newly renovated library, the Emelin Theater, the beach, an ice rink, a large number of restaurants and shops, the Hampshire Golf Club, and of course, the harbor and yacht clubs.
-Finally, if you were told that all this is 40 minutes from NYC’s Grand Central Station, making it an easy a commuter town, you would probably be completely charmed!
+Finally, if you were told that all this is 40 minutes from NYC’s Grand Central Station, making it an easy commuter town, you would probably be completely charmed!

 The village of Larchmont, right next to it, invites one to a quiet life, at the edge of the water, and with numerous and green parks, like Manor or Flint Park.
 It is not by chance that the village was originally a beloved New York vacation destination.
 Larchmont is quite an affluent village, the third wealthiest in New York as of 2020.
 Larchmont also hosts the French-American School of New York campus, making it an important preferred location for French-speaking families.